 Enchanting Walks on Pink-Sanded Beaches of the Epirus Riviera

-At nightfall, go on a romantic walk by the waterfront lined with tourist shops, stylish restaurants, and cozy bars where you may drink or dine.
+At nightfall, go for a romantic walk by the waterfront lined with tourist shops, stylish restaurants, and cozy bars where you may drink or dine.

 You will certainly be drinking in the views of the illuminated castle at night, as well as the idyllic islet of Panagia.

-Not to be overlooked, one of the most exotic destinations of Greece, Syvota, lies just thirty-five kilometers (22 miles) to the north.
+Not to be overlooked, one of the most exotic destinations in Greece, Syvota, lies just thirty-five kilometers (22 miles) to the north.

 Pink-sand beaches, luscious green islets, and long, sheltered beaches with crystal clear waters and secret coves are just some of the town’s many features which lure fortunate summer visitors.

 Syvota is the perfect stop for sailors who are lucky enough to be plying the waters of the Ionian archipelago, but it is certainly a must-visit destination for any other Epirus-area traveler, as well.

 Just offshore and within reach of its coastline are the small islands of Mavro Oros (meaning “Black Mountain”), Agios Nikolaos, and Mourtemeno, as well as other even smaller islets.

 Let the magic of paradise overcome you this summer by renting a boat and sailing the area’s calm waters to discover your own secret coves or shores!

 The area’s most renowned beach, located in the town of Agios Nikolaos, is named “Pisina.”
 You’ll enjoy the fine, golden sand and transparent turquoise waters which lap the shores beneath the towering cliffs.